Intellectual Property Extensions

 Completing an Invention Disclosure

-An Invention Disclosure Form is a formal document that is used by an inventor to describe their invention and the background of the invention, which they believe is patentable technology, designs or processes.
-This form is used to transmit pertinent technical and business information to the Patent Department.
-This course is a step-by-step overview of a standard Invention Disclosure Form and how to complete it.
+An Invention Disclosure Form is a formal document that an inventor uses to describe their invention and the background of the invention, which they believe is patentable technology, designs, or processes.
+This form transmits pertinent technical and business information to the Patent Department.
+The Completing an Invention Disclosure course is a step-by-step overview of a standard Invention Disclosure Form and how to complete it.
 It covers the process of invention disclosure, terminology, and important concepts.

 Invention, Inventorship, and Ownership

 Invention and inventorship are foundational to innovation and patent procurement.
-While many developers participate in the invention process, they are not necessarily considered an inventor by law.
-The goal of this course is to enable a learner to describe the invention stages and discuss the legal inventorship requirements that stipulate who can be identified as an inventor.
-Also, employees will learn invention ownership principals and joint development ownership.
+While many developers participate in the invention process, they are not necessarily considered inventors by law.
+This Invention, Inventorship, and Ownership course aims to enable learners to describe the invention stages and discuss the legal inventorship requirements stipulating who can be identified as an inventor.
+Also, employees will learn invention ownership principles and joint development ownership.

-This course reviews the key factors that inventors should understand prior to pursuing a patent.
-Employees will learn the alternatives to patenting an invention, how the invention is defined by the patent claims articulated in a patent application,and business considerations for protection and jurisdictions to file for protection.
+The Obtaining a Patent course reviews the key factors that inventors should understand before pursuing a patent.
+Employees will learn the alternatives to patenting an invention, how the invention is defined by the patent claims articulated in a patent application, and business considerations for protection and jurisdictions to file for protection.

-Joint Venture Protocols for Intellectual Property – Release of Technology to a Joint Venture
+Joint Venture and Intellectual Property – Release of Technology to a Joint Venture

-The course discusses the key considerations during the life cycle of a joint venture relationship.
-This includes considerations both prior to and after the joint venture formation.
-The discussion is organized into five segments, which walks through each stage of a joint venture with a list of actions.
+The Joint Venture and Intellectual Property course discusses the key considerations during the life cycle of a joint venture relationship.
+This includes considerations both before and after the joint venture formation.
+The discussion is organized into five segments, which walk through each joint venture stage with a list of actions.

 Agreement Process and Structures

-Establishing agreements are a core activity in business.
-Managers and management in organizations will be creating and handling proprietary information, as well as interacting with outside organizations and people.
+Establishing agreements is a core activity in business.
+Managers and management in organizations will create and handle proprietary information and interact with outside organizations and people.

-This proprietary information is highly valuable to the organization and therefore must be safeguarded during your discussions.
-It is common practice to establish an agreement before engaging in a discussion with a person outside the company, but sometimes there may be no need to share confidential and proprietary information.
+This proprietary information is highly valuable to the organization and must be safeguarded during discussions.
+Establishing an agreement before discussing it with a person outside the company is common practice, but sometimes there may be no need to share confidential and proprietary information.

 Technology Agreements – Structure and Content

-The course provides an overview of the 12 Principle Technology Agreements.
-We will cover the agreement purposes and explain the key sections in each of the 12 agreements, and review the sections of the agreements.
+The Technology Course course provides an overview of the 12 Principle Technology Agreements.
+It covers the agreement purposes and explains the key sections in each of the 12 agreements, and reviews the sections of the agreements.
 Also, this course reviews a standard approval process and forms used to ensure its approval.